odin-lang/odin-lang.org/content/docs/overview.md

 ## Hellope!

-To begin this tour, let us start with a modified version of the famous "hello world" program:
+Let's start with a modified version of the famous "hello world" program.
+Create a file called `hellope.odin` with the following contents:

 ```odin
 package main